umasubra/ExcelJsDocumentation/resources/range.md

 ### getEntireColumn()

-Get an object that represents the entire column of the Range.
+Gets an object that represents the entire column of the range.
 This API is valid only if the subject range object is a single cell or a column of cells.

 #### Syntax